Skip to content

 Status

-Maat is pre-1.0.
+maat is pre-1.0.
 The CLI can run checks, sync findings with the ledger, and move decisions through baseline and resolve flows.

 The model is stable enough to inspect and experiment with, but package APIs can still change while the collector and rule interfaces settle.